-Disciplinary minors are offered in conjunction with most of the majors in Arts and Sciences, plus communication, dance, German, Russian, teacher certification, and writing.
+Disciplinary minors are offered in conjunction with most of the majors in the College of Liberal Arts, plus communication, dance, German, Russian, teacher certification, and writing.
 Disciplinary minors are not offered in biochemistry/molecular biology, critical media and cultural studies, elementary education, international relations, or marine biology.